-Blue Jackets: Goalie Matiss Kivlenieks, 24, dies in accident
+Blue Jackets goalie dies after fall in fireworks accident

-Police in Novi, Michigan, said Monday that 24-year-old Columbus Blue Jackets goaltender Matiss Kivlenieks died after hitting his head following a Fpurth of July fireworks accident.
+Latvia’s Matiss Kivlenieks, a candidate to be the Columbus Blue Jackets’ future goaltender, died in Michigan on Sunday night after fleeing a hot tub and hitting his head following a Fourth of July fireworks accident.
+He was 24.

-Lt.
-Jason Meier of the Novi Police Department said a mortar-style firework tilted slightly and started to fire toward people nearby.
-Kivlenieks was in a hot tub and fled along with several other people, but he slipped and hit his head on concrete, Meier said.
+Kivlenieks was in a hot tub and fled with several other people, but he slipped and hit his head on concrete, police in Novi, Michigan, told The Associated Press on Monday.

-The fire department and EMTs got to the private home about 10:13 on Sunday night and took him to a local hospital, where he was pronounced dead, Meier said.
+The fire department and EMTs got to the private home about 10:13 on Sunday night and took him to a local hospital, where he was pronounced dead, Novi Lt.
+Jason Meier said.
 An autopsy is scheduled for Monday.

 “At the moment, we’re pretty certain this was a tragic accident,” Meier said.